Biblis Nuclear Power Plant

-The Biblis Nuclear Power Plant is in the South Hessian municipality of Biblis and consists of two units: unit A with a gross output of 1200 megawatts and unit B with a gross output of 1300 megawatts.
+The Biblis Nuclear Power Plant is a nuclear power plant in the German municipality of Biblis that consists of two units: unit A with a gross output of 1200 megawatts and unit B with a gross output of 1300 megawatts.
 Both units are pressurized water reactors.
 The operator of this power plant is the German RWE Power AG, an electrical utility based in Essen.

-Unit A began operation on July 16, 1974 and entered commercial service on August 25, 1974; unit B reached criticality on March 25, 1976.
-Both units now are shut down definitely for political reasons (Atomausstieg).
+Unit A began operation on 16 July 1974, and entered commercial service on 25 August 1974; unit B reached criticality on 25 March 1976.
+Both units now are shut down indefinitely for political reasons (Atomausstieg).

 Biblis is the partner power station of the Balakovo Nuclear Power Plant.

 Closure

-In March 2013, the administrative court for the German state of Hesse ruled that a three-month closure imposed by the government on the Biblis A and B reactors as an immediate response to the Fukushima accident was illegal.
-The state ministry of the environment acted illegally in March 2011, when an order was issued for the immediate closure of the Biblis units.
-RWE complied with the decree by shutting Biblis-A immediately, however as the plants were in compliance with the relevant safety requirements, the German government had no legal grounds for shutting them.
-The court ruled that the closure notice was illegal because RWE had not been given sufficient opportunity to respond to the order.
-Nevertheless, the units are now definitely shut down, based on the later political phaseout decision (Atomausstieg).
+In March 2013, Angela Merkel ordered the three-month closure of the Biblis Nuclear Power Plant as an immediate response to the Fukushima accident.
+RWE complied with the decree by shutting Biblis-A immediately.
+The administrative court for the German state of Hesse ruled that this order was illegal.
+The court ruled that RWE had not been given sufficient opportunity to respond to the order.
+Nevertheless, the units are now indefinitely shut down, due to the government's later decision to phase out all nuclear power (Atomausstieg).